syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Types.md

 ### Funnel Chart

 The Funnel chart is a single series chart representing the data as portions of 100%, and this chart does not use any axes.
-Funnel chart can be viewed in 2D or 3D mode.
+Funnel chart can be viewed in **2D or 3D mode**.

 Funnel charts are often used to represent stages in a sales process and show the amount of potential revenue for each stage.
 This type of chart can be useful also in identifying potential problem areas in an organization's sales processes.
 A funnel chart is similar to a stacked percent bar chart.